 School is out and it's all about summer fun.
 What is more fun than a stack of fully loaded pancakes?
 This Gluten Free Loaded Peanut Butter and Jelly Pancake Stack will have your kids' eyes as wide as their plates.

 I love pancakes.
-I am aways experimenting and coming up with new ideas such as my Gluten Free Turtle Sundae Brownie Pancakes.
+It's fun to experiment with and come up with new ideas such as my Gluten Free Turtle Sundae Brownie Pancakes.
 I also think they're the perfect food any time of day.
 Whether you're looking to switch up breakfast for dinner or try something new for brunch, these pancakes will become a new favorite.

 A Well-Stocked Pantry

 There are a few go-to pantry staples that make creating dishes such as this Gluten Free Loaded Peanut Butter and Jelly Pancake Stack effortless.
 Whether you're Gluten Free and Dairy Free or not, a well-stocked pantry makes pulling together fun and delicious meals easy.

 One of my favorite pantry staples is Josie's Best.
 All of their mixes are top 8 allergen free making them accessible to everyone while always being delectable.
 For this recipe I used The Pancake.
 They even have a recipe to make the pancakes both vegan and Dairy Free.
 I like to use oat milk when making mine, but use your favorite dairy alternative.

 These pancakes are all about the sticky jelly and creamy, luscious peanut butter.
 Not only does the peanut butter get drizzled in-between each layer, it also packs flavor in every bite of the pancakes themselves.